Past Shows

 Angela is hiding in her basement, as a tornado is fast approaching.
 As the storm increases in intensity, she begins to reflect on her life and what has led her to this point.
 Based on Hamlet’s famous “To be or not to be” soliloquy, NATURAL SHOCKS, by Lauren Gunderson, will take you on an unexpected journey of confession, realization and revelation.

-A SHAYNA MODEL
+A SHAYNA MAIDEL

 After surviving World War II, Lusia is reunited with her father and sister in America.
 Through a series of memories and fantasies, Lusia explores the joys and sorrows of her life before the war.
 A heartwarming and hopeful story about a Jewish family finding their way back to each other.